Florida real estate - how much will it cost? *

 The State of Florida does not levy income tax on individuals.
 This means that income from the leasing/leasing of real estate is subject exclusively to federal income tax.

 Under IRS regulations, non-residents are required to pay federal income tax on their real estate investment (the U.S. is not a tax haven) by filing Form 1040NR.
-Before completing a tax return, you must have applied for an Individual Taxpayer Identification Number (ITIN) through Form W-7, but you do not need to submit Form 1040R if renting as a non-resident is the only U.S. revenue.
-The tax must then be settled and paid by the tenants or the real estate management company.
-U.S. income will then be taxed at 30% or the lower double taxation rate.
+Before completing a tax return, you must have applied for an Individual Taxpayer Identification Number (ITIN) through Form W-7.
+You can subtract all expenses of the property from your rental income.
+A profit is taxed according to the respective US tax rates in the USA.
+Current tax information can be found at: https://www.irs.com/.

 If the owners spend considerable time of the year in the States, they can also be considered as American citizens (resident) with regard to tax matters.
 The result is that all worldwide income is taxed.
 It should therefore be examined when the provisions are relevant and whether favorable tax agreements exist between the U.S. and the home country (double taxation agreement - DTA).
 The U.S. has an appropriate DTA with Germany and therefore the rules are clearly defined.
 Since the State of Florida and its counties and municipalities do not levy income tax, the necessary state funds must be collected through other means, e.g. property tax.